The Strokes: Formation and The Modern Age EP (1998–2001)

-Lead singer-songwriter Julian Casablancas, guitarist Nick Valensi, and drummer Fabrizio Moretti started playing together as teenagers while attending Dwight School in Manhattan, and formed an informal band in 1997.
+Lead singer-songwriter Julian Casablancas, guitarist Nick Valensi, and drummer Fabrizio Moretti started playing together as teenagers while all of them were attending Dwight School in Manhattan, and formed an informal band in 1997.
 They later added bassist Nikolai Fraiture to their ranks, a close childhood friend of Casablancas who had attended the Lycée Français de New York with him.
 At the end of 1998, the group invited guitarist Albert Hammond, Jr. to play with them.
 He had just moved to New York City and reconnected with Casablancas, whom he knew from their brief stints at the private boarding school Institut Le Rosey, near Nyon, Switzerland.
-The two soon became roommates.
+At this point, he was the last member to join the band.
+The two soon became roommates not long after reconnecting, with Hammond remarking that "two weeks later, we were sharing a flat."

 In the following two years, the band practiced and performed tirelessly in New York City.
 Many of their contemporaries have credited the band's earliest successes to their dedication and hustle, as well as their engaging personalities.
 They practiced most nights, with many rehearsals taking place in The Music Building in Midtown Manhattan.
-They played their first show as The Strokes on September 14, 1999, at The Spiral.
+They played their first show as the Strokes on September 14, 1999, at The Spiral.
 They soon frequented Manhattan's rock clubs including HiFi Bar and the Luna Lounge on the Lower East Side of New York, and later Manhattan's popular Mercury Lounge.
-Mercury Lounge's young booker Ryan Gentles eventually quit his job to become the band's manager.
+A young booker for the Mercury Lounge, Ryan Gentles, eventually quit his job to become the band's manager.